-Here, $\operatorname{clamp}(1 / (\sigma_{t|s})^2)$ restricts the value within a predefined range to prevent overflow.
+Here, $\operatorname{clamp}(\frac{1}{\sigma_{t|s}^2})$ restricts the value within a predefined range $[0, 10]$ to prevent overflow.

-We design a one-dimensional toy experiment to validate the effect of this training objective, as shown in Fig.~\ref{fig:toy_experiment}.
-The close overlap of the sampling trajectories in Fig.~\ref{subfig:toy_experiment_unbiased_flow_match} demonstrates that, within the defined subinterval, the flow model trained with Eq.~\ref{eq:FlowMatchTarget_conditional_singularity} is equivalent to one trained with the standard objective in Eq.~\ref{eq:FlowMatchTarget}.
-Conversely, Fig.~\ref{subfig:toy_experiment_biased_flow_match} illustrates how an incorrect formulation of the objective leads to a biased estimation.
-Refer detailed settings of toy example to Appendix~\ref{sec:appendix_toy_example}.
+We design a one-dimensional toy experiment to validate the efficacy of this training objective, wherein $x_0$ takes only four discrete values: \{-1, 0, 1, 2\}, as shown in Fig.~\ref{fig:toy_experiment}.
+The diffusion model is parameterized by a four-layer MLP with hidden dimension 512.
+Three models are trained from scratch: (a) one using loss Eq.~\ref{eq:FlowMatchTarget_1} over the full interval $(0, 1]$; (b) another using loss Eq.~\ref{eq:FlowMatchTarget_conditional_singularity} over the subinterval $(0.5, 1]$; and (c) a third using loss term $\|\boldsymbol{\psi}(x_t, t) - (\boldsymbol{\epsilon} - x_s ) \|^2$ over the same subinterval.
+Following training, trajectories are sampled using an Euler solver with 100 steps.
+The close overlap of the sampling trajectories in Fig.~\ref{subfig:toy_experiment_unbiased_flow_match} confirms that, within the specified subinterval, the flow model trained with Eq.~\ref{eq:FlowMatchTarget_conditional_singularity} is equivalent to one trained with the standard objective in Eq.~\ref{eq:FlowMatchTarget_1}.
+In contrast, Fig.~\ref{subfig:toy_experiment_biased_flow_match} illustrates how an incorrect objective formulation induces biased score estimation, thereby violating the \textbf{A2} assumption.